remotebase/meteor-auth/README.md

 # meteor-auth

-A reusable composer to implement authentication for Mantra applications
+A user authentication solution for Mantra applications

 ## Installation